 For interacting with Chrome, a compatible version of ChromeDriver must be installed.
 Please check your local version of Chrome and refer to the following page in order to download the right driver version.
 As you can see from the following figure, since v73, a new version of the driver is provided with each major release:

-Make sure to unzip the chromedriver binary into a proper installation folder and add this folder to the PATH.
-If you cannot add it to the PATH, remember the path to the chromedriver binary as we’ll need to set it in our project explicitly.
+Make sure to unzip the chromedriver binary into a proper installation folder and add this folder to yoour system’s PATH variable.
+If you cannot add it to the system’s PATH, remember the path to the chromedriver binary as we’ll need to set it in our project explicitly.

 Project initialization with Git